Ker102/testwebsite/MCP_CONFIGURATION_SUMMARY.md

 **Resolution**: Both issues have been corrected in the mcp.json file.
 Firecrawl should now work properly after restarting Cursor.

-### 3. Configure GitHub Token (Recommended)
+### 3. Configure GitHub Token (Optional)

-**Current Status**: ❌ Placeholder Token
+**Current Status**: ⚠️ Placeholder Token

-The GitHub MCP server has a placeholder token that needs to be replaced.
+The GitHub MCP server has a placeholder token that needs to be replaced if you want to use GitHub-specific features.

 **How to Fix**:
 1. Generate a Personal Access Token: